The Disability sector constitutes one of the fastest-growing sectors in Australia.

 There are approximately 2.7 million carers helping people with disability, or the aged.

-39% of complaints lodged with Australian Human Rights Commission are against businesses and related to disability
+39% of complaints lodged with the Australian Human Rights Commission are against businesses and related to disability

 What these statistics tell us is that as a society we still have a long way to go with education and inclusion.
 Taking responsibility at all levels from commercial and corporate to community and individuals.
 But we are definitely moving in the right direction implementing services and funding models that empower and give the client more control over their lives.